cortexapps/learn-cortex/README.md

 # Pre-requistites
 - A Cortex instance.
 - The Command prompt (on a Mac: Finder -> Applications -> Utilities -> Terminal)
+- a folder on your computer to clone the learn-cortex repository to
 - [Homebrew](https://brew.sh/) installed

     **TL;DR**